Mark-MDO47/SnowGlobe-TFT-Gizmo/GO_BIG.md

 There is an example pointed to below that shows that ROUND28 is now an available option to Qualia (search for **ROUND28** or **Wed Nov 06, 2024 10:06 am** by adafruit_support_carter
 - https://forums.adafruit.com/viewtopic.php?p=1034614&hilit=tl028wvc01+2.8+480x480#p1034614

 This means I can use the 2.8 inch display by changing one line.
-All the magic initialization and usage of a new controller chip are taken care of automagically.
+All the initialization and usage of a new controller chip are taken care of automagically.

 ```python
 <<<2.1 inch display>>>